 - Michael Greger MD, the author of How Not to Die recommends just 51 grams of protein a day for the average person and says that most Americans get 70% more protein than they need every day.
 In addition, 97% of Americans don’t reach their daily fibre intake, 98% suffer from potassium deficient diets and most of these dietary deficiencies are a result of an inadequate intake of plant foods.

 If you’re very active and/or looking to gain muscle, more protein than the 0.36 grams per pound is probably a good idea.
-For myself, I eat eat about 0.6 grams per pound and I’m very active in and out of the gym.
+For myself, I eat about 0.7 grams per pound and I’m very active in and out of the gym.
 You just have to see what works for you and go from there.
-I don’t worry to much about protein to be honest and I eat much less than I used to when I was following the standard macro protocol of closer to 0.8-1 gram per pound.

 - The Protein Combining Myth